Bloooooooooob/Bailey-GitHub-Playground/navigation/blog.md

 <a href="https://nighthawkcoders.github.io/portfolio_2025/csse/javascript/fundamentals/for-loops/">JavaScript Fundamentals</a>
 <br>
 <b>Personal Reflection</b>
-1. This is why I know my units
+a.
+This is why I know my units

 I know my units because I was paying attention through all of the lessons and did the homework and popcorn hacks thoroughly.

-2. This is how I build a summary in my blog that show how I know or how I will review
+b.
+This is how I build a summary in my blog that show how I know or how I will review

 I can create summaries like this that show what I learned in the last sprint and how I can improve upon my work and work ethic in future sprints

-3. This is how you know I am more than be perfunctory on my learning journey
+c.
+This is how you know I am more than be perfunctory on my learning journey

 I'm serious about my learning and I want to learn for the sake of becoming a better coder rather than learning the content solely for the grade.
 I think that coding is such a cool skill that I want to enhance more for the sake of having a wider range of knowledge beyond what I currently possess.

-4. Here are some memories from my homework, learning, and teaching
+d.
+Here are some memories from my homework, learning, and teaching

 I really enjoyed teaching the class and learning from all of the other lessons.
 I feel like the small basis of understanding of coding concepts that I had has been advanced significantly and I remember several times where I learned a new thing that I want to make use of in a future coding projects.
 For instance, there were several shortcuts using lists, tuples, and sets that I never would have known on my own, and I likely would have used much longer and more convoluted methods of creating the same result.

-5. This is how you know my work is distinctive, unique and genuine
+e.
+This is how you know my work is distinctive, unique and genuine

 I add my own style and make sure that I'm never exactly copying something and any time I do take inspiration I make sure to add something else to it to make it my own.